Dr Miranda Johnson

 |Telephone||+61 2 9351 3884|

 > Phonebook Entry

 > Race and Ethnicity in the Global South (REGS)

 I am an historian of indigenous peoples and settler colonialism in the Anglophone post/colonial world, most specifically in North America and the Pacific.
 At the University of Sydney, I hold an appointment as a lecturer in the Department of History.
 I was previously Postdoctoral Research Fellow in the School of Philosophical and Historical Inquiry, Faculty of Arts and Social Sciences and in the Centre for Values, Ethics and the Law in Medicine, Faculty of Medicine, as part of Professor Warwick Anderson’s ARC Laureate Fellowship project, “Race and Ethnicity in the Global South”.
-I have previously taught at the University of Wisconsin-Madison and the University of Michigan.
+I have taught at the University of Wisconsin-Madison and the University of Michigan.
 I welcome undergraduate and postgraduate students interested in indigenous history around the globe.